Urban Cowboy: Historical background and production

 The film's screenplay was adapted by Aaron Latham and James Bridges from an article by the same name in Esquire written by Latham.
-The original Esquire article centered on the romance between two Gilley's regulars named Dew Westbrook and Betty Helmer.
-Westbrook and Helmer's real-life relationship became the inspiration for the on-screen romance between John Travolta's and Debra Winger's characters "Bud" and "Sissy".
+The original Esquire article centered on the romance between two of Gilley's regulars named Dew Westbrook and Betty Helmer.
+Westbrook and Helmer's relationship became the inspiration for the romance between John Travolta's and Debra Winger's characters "Bud" and "Sissy".
 The movie was directed by Bridges.
 Some film critics referred to the movie as a country music version of Saturday Night Fever.
 The film grossed almost $47 million in the United States alone and represented a temporary recovery for Travolta from 1978's poorly received Moment by Moment, but the film was not nearly as successful as either Saturday Night Fever ($94 million) or Grease ($188 million).
 While filming Urban Cowboy, Travolta had a private corner at the Westheimer Road location of the Ninfa's restaurant chain in Houston.
 Urban Cowboy was the first motion picture to be choreographed by Patsy Swayze, which launched her career as a film choreographer.

 Critical reception and legacy

 The film received generally positive reviews from critics.
 On Rotten Tomatoes, the film received a 70% "Fresh" rating based on 23 reviews.
 "Urban Cowboy is not only most entertaining but also first-rate social criticism," said Vincent Canby of The New York Times.
 Variety wrote: "Director James Bridges has ably captured the atmosphere of one of the most famous chip-kicker hangouts of all: Gilley's Club on the outskirts of Houston."

 The film gave Pasadena and Houston a brief turn under the Hollywood spotlight.
 Andy Warhol, Jerry Hall and many other celebrities attended the premiere in Houston.
 Mickey Gilley's career was revived after the film release, and the soundtrack started a music movement.

 As a result of the film's success, there was a mainstream revival of country music.
+The formal grid dancing style used in the film, adapted from square dancing to give a clear visual display of choreography to an audience, birthed the phenomenon of Line Dancing, which is now the defining term and method for teaching and categorising many dance styles which predated it, from country dance to swing.
 The term "Urban Cowboy" was also used to describe the soft-core country music of the early 1980s epitomized by Kenny Rogers, Dolly Parton, Johnny Lee, Mickey Gilley, Janie Frickie and other vocalists whose trademarks were mellow sounds of the sort heard in the movie.
 This sound became a trademark in country music from the early to mid '80s, in which record sales for the genre soared.
+The ingenious impactful weaving of highly accessible country music into the film's dramatic soundtrack fabric was largely attributable to the skills of music industry impresario Irving Azoff, who co-produced the film with Robert Evans.